goessner/microjam/docs/installationGuide.md

 ### 2.2 `article` Documents

-We want to maintain a series of `article` documents, possibly for use with a weblog.
+We want to maintain a series of `article` documents, possibly as posts for use with a weblog.

 > ### Information
 >  `article` documents are not so much different from `page` documents.
 In the *front matter metadata* we need to have a `date` member.
 Adding a `description` member is recommended.